D13410N3/mikrotik_prometheus_exporter/README.md

 - `http://10.100.2.7:9180/new/metrics/10.100.0.6`
 ... every 30 seconds with 10 seconds timeout

 About `targets` format: I'm using it to predefine device hostname with relabeling, because I can't use any kind of SD.
-If you don't need it - replace with your own
+If you don't need it - replace with your own.
+You can also add labels to metrics-output - view [this commit](https://github.com/D13410N3/mikrotik_prometheus_exporter/commit/bc42f2e5771decd0cab02ec18d9f5e3b63616ee7) to see how to revert it.

 ### Alerting example: